denysdenysenko/ukad-ef-workshop/README.md

 7. Remove the breakpoint.
 Stop debugging.

 ### Azure Data Studio
 Review the next section if you use SQL Server Profiler instead of Azure Data Studio.
-Please notice that SQL Server Profiler only works with on-premise installations.
 1. Launch Azure Data Studio.
 Add new connection using conection string details from the #Setup step.
 2. Right-click server node and choose Launch Profiler or press Alt+P. Choose installation type (on-premise or Azure) and press Start button.
 3. In top menu in select view choose `TSQL_Duration View` which will filter out system traces.